isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/campaign-reports-about.md

 For other data breakouts, view the legacy campaign-level reporting pages in Campaigns Classic.
 The legacy report includes sections on Geo, Audience, Device, Demographics, and Viewability data.

-To open the legacy campaign-level report in a new browser tab from within Campaigns Beta, click **More > View report**.
+To open the legacy campaign-level report in a new browser tab from within the Campaigns view, click **More > View report**.

 ![link to legacy campaign-level reporting pages](/help/dsp/assets/legacy-campaign-report-link.png)